rushi47/rushi47/README.md

 I'm Rushikesh, feel free to call me **Rushi** [ऋषी]🧔.

 ---
-I am quite keen about open source and am always lookout for projects to contribute specially in {Network, Compute} Infrastructure and in Systems.
+I am quite keen about open source and I am always on lookout for projects to contribute.
+Specially in {Network, Compute} Infrastructure and in Systems.
 I have few tricks, up my sleevs with tools and languages.

 ##### In no particular order